 figures, including Eleanor Roosevelt, Joseph Alsop, Tennessee Williams and the author himself.

 Gore Vidal was also active in liberal politics.
 In 1960 he ran unsuccessfully for the US Congress as a Democratic-Liberal candidate in New York.
 Between 1970 and 1972 he was co-chairman of the left-leaning People’s Party.
 In 1982 Vidal launched a campaign in California for the US senate.
 He came second out of a field of nine, polling half a million votes.

 In the 1960s Vidal moved to Italy and appeared as himself in Fellini’s Roma (1972).
 During the Reagan years, Vidal published a collection of essays, Armageddon (1987), in which he explored his love-hate relationship with contemporary America.
 In 1994 Vidal co-starred with Tim Robbins in the film Bob Roberts.
 His collected essays, United States (1993), won a National Book Award.
 In Palimpsest (1995) Vidal wrote of his early life and friends, among them President Kennedy’s family.

-As an essayist Vidal has dealt with a wide range of subjects from literary to issues of national interest, and people he has known.
-Vidal's family have provided him with a wealth of material, starting from his maternal grandfather, former senator Thomas Pryor Gore and his relation to Jackie Kennedy through one of his mother's marriages.
-Vidal has also met and worked with prominent people, using freely these connections in his essays.
+As an essayist Vidal dealt with a wide range of subjects from literary to issues of national interest, and people he knew.
+Vidal’s family provided him with a wealth of material, starting from his maternal grandfather, former senator Thomas Pryor Gore and his relation to Jackie Kennedy through one of his mother’s marriages.
+Vidal also met and worked with prominent people, using freely these connections in his essays.